AMSP-04/NETN-MRM/NETN-MRM.md

 * Publish and subscribe to the NETN-Aggregate object class
 * Publish and subscribe to the NETN-Physical object class
 * Register NETN-Aggregate and/or NETN-Physical when required during aggregation/disaggregation
-* Update or transfer the modelling responsibility of updating aggegate unit attributes during the time the aggregate unit is in disaggregated state.
+* Update or transfer the modelling responsibility of updating aggregate unit attributes during the time the aggregate unit is in disaggregated state.
 * Set the `Status` attribute of a fully disaggregated NETN-Aggregate entity to `inactive`.